- Why there is a need for inventory management digitalization

 - How to make a barcode scanner app with The App Solutions

 Imagine you just ordered a new PlayStation console you dreamed about for several months.
-You have confirmed your order, but a few seconds later, you receive an email where an online retailer said that all PlayStation consoles are out stock.
+You have confirmed your order, but a few seconds later, you receive an email where an online retailer said that all PlayStation consoles are out of stock.
 How would you feel?
 Probably, disappointed.
 Such situations occur due to improper stock management.
 46% of supply chain professionals still rely on excel spreadsheets for their operations which do not effectively reflect the product inventory on their online stores.

 If you are looking for a solution to convert your stock inventory information into a digital format, you are in the right place.
 In this article, we explain the business benefits of barcode scanning app development, highlight the most effective barcode scanning app solutions, and explain how to create a barcode scanner app.